tomjoht/learnapidoc/_docs/additional_resources/whats_wrong_answer_key.md

 <figure><a target="_blank" class="noCrossRef" href="http://idratherbewriting.site/whats-wrong-api-answer-key"><img class="small" src="{{site.media}}/annotatedgoogledoc.png" /></a><figcaption>Annotated Google doc showing answers</figcaption></figure>

 Alternatively, expand the answers below to see how many issues you found.
 If you found additional issues beyond those noted here, feel free to [drop me an email](http://idratherbewriting.com/learnapidoc/contact.html){: .noCrossRef} letting me know.
 You can also add your own comments on the Google Doc answer key.

-{% include note.html content="For the most recent workshop recording, see the [Video recordings of API doc workshops](docapis_course_videos.html)." %}

 {% if site.format == "kindle" or site.format == "pdf" %}
 *Note: This content doesn't embed well in print because it contains JavaScript.
 Please go to [https://idratherbewriting.com/learnapidoc/docapis_whats_wrong_answer_key.html] to view the content.*